emacs-mirror/emacs/mps/manual/source/reference/index.rst

     The access methods specific to a message of this type are:

-    * :c:func:`mps_message_gc_live_size` returns the total size of the :term:`condemned` objects that survived the garbage collection that generated the message;
+    * :c:func:`mps_message_gc_live_size` returns the total size of the :term:`condemned set` that survived the garbage collection that generated the message;

     * :c:func:`mps_message_gc_condemned_size` returns the approximate
-      size of the set of objects that were :term:`condemned` in the garbage collection that generated the message;
+      size of :term:`condemned set` in the garbage collection that generated the message;

     * :c:func:`mps_message_gc_not_condemned_size` returns the
       approximate size of the set of objects that were in collected